IT4063-Spring2025/exploratory-data-analysis-oyekunmo/README.md

 # How long did it take you to complete this assignment? and reflect on that [6] hours.
 - .
 I think that it took me 6 hours to finish this mainly because of the recurring procedural mistake I made with the variables.
 It affected all the data that I tried to use after it, so I had to redo certain parts of the assignment.

-How often did you have to check the solution to the problem?
+# How often did you have to check the solution to the problem?
 How do you feel about that?
-I wouldn't often check the solutions to the problems but I used the resources from this week's module to help guide me.
-I feel like it gave me proper guidance whenever I got stuck.
+- .
+I often didn't check the solutions because some of the topics covered through this lab have crossover with the other lab from this week.

 If I were to do this assignment again, I would: (repeat as needed)